gregdan3/gregdan3.github.io/pages/toki-pona/sona/preps.md

 ##### tan

-`tan` indicates the cause of or reason for something.
-It's similar to "from" or "because of" in English.
+`tan` talks about the cause or origin of something.
+It is similar to "from" or "because of" in English.

 <details><summary> [mi wawa <u>**tan moku pona**</u>]{.tokipona} </summary>